abelgeringer-beep/TowerDefense/README.md

 - Settings
 - Multiplayer

+## Known Bugs
+- For some reason there isn't one now

 ## Future development
 - Make more oprions in settings
 - Use models
 - Use sounds
 - Make map saveable and loadable
 - Make map generation ready for multiplayer

-## Known Bugs
-- Settings resolution dropdown